ShreyaKush06/Flipkart-clone/README.md

 # Flipkart-clone
-A basic flipkart clone created using just HTML and Javascript
+A basic flipkart clone created using just HTML and CSS